anasdove2020/songcry/Artist - Song Analytic - Main.md

 ### User Story 2: Time Period Filter Dropdown

+**User Story:**
+As a user,
-**As a user, I want to filter map data by time period so that I can analyze performance for specific timeframes.**
+I want to filter map data by time period so that I can analyze performance for specific timeframes.

 **Acceptance Criteria:**